HeinleinSupport/olefy/Readme.md

 Only olefy depends on Python3 because we are using AsyncIO.
 If you like you can use the Python2 version, even the git version of oletools or a non-default python version.
 You only have to adjust the config.

 Also you could start olefy.py standalone.
-Just edit the file directly and start it using the python3 interpreter
+Just edit the file directly and start it using the python3 interpreter.

 # Settings